quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints MUST NOT issue new Connection ID with Path ID larger than the minimum of MAX_PATHS announced by both endpoints.
 For example, the server sends MP_NEW_CONNECTION_ID frame containing Path ID up to the minimum of MAX_PATHS issued by client and server.
-The client sends MP_NEW_CONNECTION_ID frame containing Path ID up to the mininum of MAX_PATHS issued by each sides.
+The client sends MP_NEW_CONNECTION_ID frame containing Path ID up to the minimum of MAX_PATHS issued by each sides.

 If an endpoint receives a MP_NEW_CONNECTION_ID frame containing Path ID larger than the mininum of MAX_PATHS announced by each sides, it MUST treat this as a connection error of type